-Most users have a mobile phone and a computer to meet their day to day technology needs.
-But if you happen to be an Android and a Windows user, you might not be happy with the current situation of both the platforms.
+Most users have a mobile phone and a computer to meet their day-to-day technology needs.
+But if you happen to be an Android and a Windows user, you might not be happy with the current situation of both platforms.
 There are very fewer options to keep these devices connected and in sync.
 But the tool that we have covered here in this post aims to bring these devices a little closer by letting you control your Android device with your computer’s mouse and keyboard.
 The utility is called DeskDock.

 DeskDock lets you control Android phone from PC

 As the name suggests, the tool is primarily for users who stay mostly at their desks.
 And users who would love to control their Android tablets and phones from their computers.
 What DeskDock basically does is let you use your computer’s mouse or trackpad to navigate through your Android phone.
 And this happens so seamlessly that you wouldn’t even notice anything odd about it.
 Just drag your mouse pointer out of your computer screen and the pointer will just appear on your Android device.